Events from the 16 November 2021

 Anouk Rigterink, 'Violence and Female Political Representation: Evidence from Colombia'.

 12:00 PM - 1:30 PM

 1:00 PM - 2:30 PM

-This is an online reading group.
+This is a fortnightly online reading group.
 The link is available to members upon joining the mailing list.

 The Music Research Forum welcomes Dr Luis-Manuel Garcia, University of Birmingham .
 Please register for the event using the link below